 Our goal, is to:

 A nomadic life, we think is a way to inject some impermanence into our lives.
-To read more about our design philosophy, read our mission statement.
+For more information about our goals, read our mission statement